top of page

 In February of 2022, the Virginia Court Reporters Foundation (VCRF) was launched to help support the educational endeavors of the court reporting and legal community.
 Virginia Court Reporters Foundation is a nonprofit organization.

-Meet your founding board members:
+Meet your board members:

 Kim.jpg

-VICE PRESIDENT/TREASURER: Kimberly L. (Krett) Ribaric-Dorrier, RPR, CCR - Palmyra, Virginia
+PRESIDENT: Kimberly L. Ribaric-Dorrier, RPR, CCR

-In 2017, Kim merged her clients and expertise into Halasz Reporting & Videoconference, located in Richmond, Virginia, and has established many more distinct and wonderful relationships from that point up until the present, and is a sought-after reporter.
+Kim has always covered high-end depo and trial work across the whole state of Virginia, including NoVa and D.C.
+Kim started her own business, Elite Realtime & Deposition Reporting, in 2013 in Charlottesville, Virginia, and in 2017 Kim merged her clients and expertise into Halasz Reporting & Videoconference, located in Richmond, Virginia, and has established many more distinct and wonderful relationships from that point up until the present, and is a sought-after reporter.

 In her free time, she enjoys traveling, gardening, cooking, Vegas trips, and going to sporting events with her family.